101 Fun Things to Do with Kids This Summer

 Do you or your nanny need help thinking of kid-friendly activities for summer?
 Here are great ideas to get you started.

 Summer may be a time to relax, but tell that to kids who are bouncing off the walls or shrieking "I'm bored" every five minutes.
-How on earth are parents and nannies supposed to keep kids entertained, active and out of trouble for an entire summer?
+How can parents and nannies keep kids entertained, active and out of trouble for an entire summer?

 The trick is to plan ahead.
 Brainstorm ideas for things to do now, so you don't wind up spending the entire summer watching cartoons.

-Jill Tipograph, summer expert and founder of Everything Summer, suggests that you: "Take advantage of those bright sunny days and warm summer nights and plan something new a couple of times a week.
-Outdoor adventures don't have to be extreme -- explore a new neighborhood or walk as a family to get a healthy after-dinner snack."
+Jill Tipograph, summer expert and founder of Everything Summer, suggests that you: "Take advantage of those bright sunny days and warm summer nights and plan something new a couple of times a week."

-Jesse Koller, mom and publisher of the parenting blog Play, Create and Explore, likes to keep kids entertained with crafts.
-Sheeven holds regular art workshops for local kids.
+Jesse Koller, of Play, Create and Explore, holds regular art workshops for local kids.
 "We have a blast focusing on mostly process art and projects, as well as some sensory activities."

 Start creating your summer bucket list today.
 If you need inspiration, we've come up with 101 things that will keep kids happy -- and you sane.